RedPillAnalytics/gradle-properties/README.md

-# gradle-template
+# gradle-properties
-A template for applying common functionality to all the Red Pill Analytics Gradle plugins.
+Assists plugin developers with assigning Gradle project properties to the extension of their plugin.

+## Usage

+Coming soon.